Cloudmersive/Cloudmersive.APIClient.Java/docs/EditDocumentApi.md

 # **editDocumentDocxInsertParagraph**
 > InsertDocxInsertParagraphResponse editDocumentDocxInsertParagraph(reqConfig)

-Insert a new paragraph into a DOCX
+Insert a new paragraph into a Word DOCX document

 Adds a new paragraph into a DOCX and returns the result.
 You can insert at the beginning/end of a document, or before/after an existing object using its Path (location within the document).
+Call Finish Editing on the output URL to complete the operation.

 ### Example
 ```java